mvolkmann/blog/src/zig.md

 // Structs must be defined with const or comptime, not var. const Point = struct {
+    // This is a constant because it is "pub const". pub const dimensions = 2;

     x: f32 = 1, // default value
     y: f32 = 2, // default value

+    // This is a method because it is "pub" and
-    pub fn distanceToOrigin(self: Point) f32 {
+    // takes an instance of the struct as its first argument. pub fn distanceToOrigin(self: Point) f32 {
         return sqrt(square(self.x) + square(self.y));
     }